-The call about Stephen's parents had been regarding his dad.
+The call about Wright's parents had been regarding his dad.
 He had become ill.
-They struggled on, but soon his mum wasn’t able to look after him and he had to go into a home.
+They struggled on, but soon his mom wasn’t able to look after him and he had to go into a home.
 A few months later, he died.
-Stephen’s mum, in her late-eighties, was left alone.
+Wright’s mom, in her late-80s, was left alone.

-Stephen started to visit her every weekend to keep her company.
+Wright started to visit her every weekend to keep her company.
 One day, while he was teaching in Brighton, he tried to call but it repeatedly rang out.
-He phoned the neighbour to go and check on her.
-She found his mum dead.
-Heart attack.
+He called the neighbor to go and check on her.
+She found his mom dead.
+She had a heart attack.
 It was 18 months since the death of Donald.

-Stephen headed to Cheshire to empty his family home, which had always been a place filled with love – but nobody was there anymore.
+Wright headed to Cheshire to empty his family home, which had always been a place filled with love—but nobody was there anymore.
 His dad’s shed was rammed full of bike parts and old dolls.
-His mum’s possessions were full of evidence of a halted life.
-In her handbag, he found a handwritten note on a small bit of paper that read, "Memories of the past will be our keep-safe forever, Charles Madges Stephen."
+His mom’s possessions were full of evidence of a halted life.
+In her handbag, he found a handwritten note on a small bit of paper that read: "Memories of the past will be our keep-safe forever, Charles Madges Stephen."
 He thought about her writing that, reflecting on a time when all three of them were together.

 "I sifted through clothes that still had their hairs in them," he tells me.
 "It felt like a connection.
 I needed that.
-I needed to find my mum's hairs in her clothes, because she wasn't there anymore, only in a box."
+I needed to find my mom's hairs in her clothes because she wasn't there anymore, only in a box."

-Stephen felt abandoned, like a victim, like the three most important people in his life had just upped and left him.
+Wright felt abandoned, like a victim, like the three most important people in his life had just upped and left him.
 Back home, the House of Dreams lay in an incomplete state.
 He didn't look at it.
 It didn't interest him anymore.
-That was Stephen and Donald's baby, and Donald was gone.
+That was Wright and Donald's baby, and Donald was gone.

-One sculpture was dressed in his mum’s cardigan, old hair curlers for a nose and yellow rubber gloves for hands.
-Another, titled "Bridal Spirit", was a white creature with a long curled nose wearing a wedding dress and holding a blood-stained knife.
-Its face had a chalky, coarse and lumpy texture.
+One sculpture was dressed in his mom’s cardigan, old hair curlers for a nose, and yellow rubber gloves for hands.
+Another, titled "Bridal Spirit," was a white creature with a long curled nose wearing a wedding dress and holding a blood-stained knife.
+Its face had a chalky, coarse, and lumpy texture.

-When Donald was ill Stephen would massage camomile lotion onto his face to ease the pain.
+When Donald was ill, Wright would massage camomile lotion onto his face to ease the pain.
 It seemed like such a beautiful thing to have been able to do for someone in their time of need.
 He wanted the texture to recapture that feeling.

-Stephen met Michael in a way quite a few strangers do these days: via Guardian Soulmates.
-This was back when the dating service was a phone number you rang to leave voice messages describing yourself, and hear those left by others.
+Wright met Michael in a way quite a few strangers do these days: via Guardian Soulmates.
+This was back when the dating service was a phone number you called to leave voice messages describing yourself, and hear those left by others.

 "What did you like about him?"
 I ask Michael.

-It was two years since everyone had died, and Stephen was still grieving.
-The first time he and Michael met, they spoke for three hours about the experience of losing their mums.
-When Michael finally entered Stephen's house it was a fortress.
-Nobody had entered, not the postman, gas man or electrician.
-There were grills on the windows, bags full of flea market discoveries everywhere, and finished pieces of Stephen’s art hidden away in boxes.
+It was two years since everyone had died, and Wright was still grieving.
+The first time he and Michael met, they spoke for three hours about the experience of losing their moms.
+When Michael finally entered Wright's house, it was a fortress.
+Nobody had entered, not the postman, gas man, or electrician.
+There were bars on the windows, bags full of flea market discoveries everywhere, and finished pieces of Wright’s art hidden away in boxes.
 Michael couldn’t stand up in some rooms, and there was nowhere for him to sit down either.

-When he saw the House of Dreams project lying forsaken, he encouraged Stephen to resume it.
+When he saw the House of Dreams project lying forsaken, he encouraged Wright to resume it.
 "This is really important, what you are doing," Michael said.
 "You need to carry on with this."
-Stephen rested on the idea for a few weeks.
+Wright rested on the idea for a few weeks.

-"Then, one morning," Stephen tells me, "I decided I need to do the House of Dreams for me.
-For Steve.
+"Then, one morning," Wright tells me, "I decided I need to do the House of Dreams for me.
+For Steve Write.
 It's an important part of who I am, and I needed to say something.
 I needed to say it."

-For the next nine years, Stephen worked secretly on the project, channeling the full force of his bereavement into it.
-He worked 15-hour days, and often lived on a makeshift diet of sandwiches, cakes and Bombay mix.
+For the next nine years, Wright worked secretly on the project, channeling the full force of his bereavement into it.
+He worked 15-hour days, and often lived on a makeshift diet of sandwiches, cakes, and Bombay mix.

 The purely decorative aspect of the House of Dreams fell away and powerful subtexts flooded in.
-Objects were still chosen for their colours, but also for the memory or symbolism attached to them.
+Objects were still chosen for their colors, but also for the memory or symbolism attached to them.
 Stephen wanted things that were chipped or smelled or sticky or stained.
 He wanted things that were unwashed.
 A trace of DNA was important to him.
-He wanted jackets with mess spilled down them, shoes with a stench, combs with hair in – materials that had life in them.
+He wanted jackets with things spilled down them, shoes with a stench, combs with hair in them—materials that had life in them.
 These objects quickly began to fill the walls throughout the house.
 When he walked from room to room, he could sometimes smell a complete stranger.
 He liked that.

-Stephen and Michael, both in their fifties, began to fall in love.
-Michael helped Stephen take the grills off the windows, rip walls down to make room for the House of Dreams to expand, and encouraged him to appreciate his work more.
-Together they built 20 solid wood frames so Stephen's collages and paintings could be mounted on the walls.
+Wright and Michael, both in their 50s, began to fall in love.
+Michael helped Wright take the grills off the windows, rip walls down to make room for the House of Dreams to expand, and encouraged him to appreciate his work more.
+Together, they built 20 solid wood frames so Wright's collages and paintings could be mounted on the walls.

-Stephen’s dreams were vivid and intense.
-One night he found himself walking down a street.
+Wright’s dreams were vivid and intense.
+One night, he found himself walking down a street.
 (As often happens in dreams, though this information was never explicitly expressed, he knew it was 1882 and he was in Oaxaca, Mexico.)
 The street was lined with buckets, overflowing with orange gladiolus and arum lilies.
-He passed some cemetery gates and walked towards a set of houses painted in vibrant turquoise, yellows and reds.
+He passed some cemetery gates and walked toward a set of houses painted in vibrant turquoise, yellows, and reds.
 His name was written above the door of a turquoise house.
-He entered, and in the corner of the room was a shrine, filled with photographs, candles and trinkets.
+He entered, and in the corner of the room was a shrine, filled with photographs, candles, and trinkets.
 That’s when he woke up.